chaaz/versio/docs/reference.md

 ## The config file

-A config file named `.versio.yaml` must be located at the root of your VCS repository.
+A config file named `.versio.yaml` must be located at the base directory of your repository.
 Here's an example:

 ```yaml
 options: